-On March 15, 2017, we announced that we licensed PCM-075, a PLK1 inhibitor, from Nerviano Medical Sciences S.r.l. ("Nerviano") pursuant to a license agreement with Nerviano dated March 13, 2017.
-PCM-075 was developed to have high selectivity to PLK1 (at low nanomolar IC50 levels), to be administered orally, and to have a relatively short drug half-life of approximately 24 hours compared to other pan Polo-like inhibitors.
-A safety study of PCM-075 has been successfully completed in patients with advanced metastatic solid tumors and published in 2017 in Investigational New Drugs.
-We currently are enrolling a Phase 1b/2 open-label clinical trial of PCM-075 in combination with standard-of-care chemotherapy in patients with acute myeloid leukemia ("AML").
-The Phase 1b/2 clinical trial is led by Hematologist Jorge Eduardo Cortes, M.D., Deputy Department Chair, Department of Leukemia, Division of Cancer Medicine, The University of Texas MD Anderson Cancer Center.
-In addition, we are working with Dr. David Einstein at the Genitourinary Oncology Program at Beth Israel Deaconess Medical Center and Harvard Medical School as the principal investigator on a Phase 2 open-label clinical trial of PCM-075 in combination with abiraterone acetate (Zytiga®) and prednisone in patients with metastatic Castration-Resistant Prostate Cancer ("mCRPC").
+On March 15, 2017, we announced the licensing of PCM-075, a PLK1 inhibitor, from Nerviano Medical Sciences S.r.l. ("Nerviano").
+PCM-075 was developed to have high selectivity to PLK1, to be administered orally, and to have a relatively short drug half-life of approximately 24 hours compared to other pan Polo-like inhibitors.
+PCM-075 has successfully completed a safety study in patients with advanced metastatic solid tumors.
+PCM-075 has two active Investigational New Drugs ("IND") and two clinical studies.
+The first study is TROV-052 (ClinicalTrials.gov Identifier NCT03303339), a Phase 1b/2 open-label clinical trial in patients with Acute Myeloid Leukemia ("AML") in combination with standard-of-care.
+The second study is TROV-053 UNITE (ClinicalTrials.gov Identifier: NCT03414034), a Phase 2 open-label clinical trial in patients with mCRPC in combination with abiraterone acetate (Zytiga®) and prednisone.